-NOTICE IS HEREBY GIVEN that the 1998 Annual Meeting of Shareholders (the "Annual Meeting") of Watsco, Inc., a Florida corporation (the "Company"), will be held at 9:00 A.M., Eastern Daylight Time, on June 3, 1998, in the Regency Room of the Pierre Hotel, 2 East 61st Street, New York, New York 10021, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2000 Annual Meeting of Shareholders (the "Annual Meeting") of Watsco, Inc., a Florida corporation (the "Company"), will be held on Monday, June 5, 2000, at 9:00 A.M., Eastern Daylight Time, at the Hyatt Regency Hotel, 50 Alhambra Circle, Coral Gables, Florida, 33134, for the following purposes:

-- (1) To elect one member to the Company's Board of Directors to hold office until the 1999 Annual Meeting of Shareholders and to elect three members to the Company's Board of Directors to hold office until the 2001 Annual Meeting of Shareholders or until their successors are duly elected and qualified, one of whom will be elected by the holders of Common Stock and three of whom will be elected by the holders of Class B Common Stock; - (2) To consider and act upon a proposal to ratify an amendment to the Company's Amended and Restated 1996 Qualified Employee Stock Purchase Plan;

-- (3) To ratify the reappointment of Arthur Andersen LLP as the Company's independent certified public accountants for the year ended December 31, 1998; and - (4) To transact such other business as may properly come before the Annual Meeting and any adjournment or postponements thereof.
+- (1) To elect three members to the Company's Board of Directors until the 2003 Annual Meeting of Shareholders or until their successors are duly elected and qualified, one of whom will be elected by the holders of Common Stock and two of whom will be elected by the holders of Class B Common Stock; - (2) To consider and act upon a proposal to ratify an amendment to the Company's Amended and Restated 1996 Qualified Employee Stock Purchase Plan; and - (3) To transact such other business as may properly come before the Annual Meeting and any adjournment or postponements thereof.

-The Board of Directors has fixed the close of business on April 3, 1998 as the record date for determining those shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on April 7, 2000 as the record date for determining those shareholders entitled to notice of, and to vote at, the Annual Meeting and any adjournments or postponements thereof.